-In the absence of a director or officer to whom powers have been delegated, those powers shall be exercised by that director or officer's superior unless the Trust Board has approved alternative arrangements.
+In the absence of a director or officer to whom powers have been delegated, those powers shall be exercised by that director or officer's superior unless the Board of Directors has approved alternative arrangements.
 If the Chief Executive is absent, powers delegated to them may be exercised by a designated director, as nominated by the Chief Executive.

-SECTION B - RESERVATION OF POWERS TO THE TRUST BOARD
+SECTION B - RESERVATION OF POWERS TO THE BOARD OF DIRECTORS

-1 The Co ode of Accountability the Tru ode of Accountability, which has been adopted by the Trust, requires ust Board to determine those matters on which decisions are ed unto itself.
-These reserved matters are set out in paragraphs 2 to w.
-2 Genera al Enabling Provision The Trust Board may determine any matter, for which it has delegated or statutory authority, it wishes in full session within its statutory powers.
-3 Regula ation and Control - reserved to Trust Board 3.1 Approval, suspension, variation or amendment of Standing Orders, Standing Financial Instructions, schedule of matters reserved to the Trust Board, scheme of delegation of powers from Trust Board to officers, and other arrangements relating to standards of business conduct.
+1 The Co ode of Accountability the Boa The Code of Accountability, which has been adopted by the Trust, requires the Board of Directors to determine those matters on which decisions are reserved unto itself.
+These reserved matters are set out in paragraphs 2 to 9 below.
+2 Genera General Enabling Provision delegat The Board of Directors may determine any matter, for which it has delegated or statutory authority, it wishes in full session within its statutory powers.
+3 Regulation and Control - reserved to Board of Directors J 3.1 Approval, suspension, variation or amendment of Standing Orders, Standing Financial Instructions, schedule of matters reserved to the Board of Directors, scheme of delegation of powers from Board of Directors to officers, and other arrangements relating to standards of business conduct.
 3.2 Requiring and receiving the declaration of Board member interests which may conflict with those of the Trust and determining the extent to which that director/member may remain involved with the matter under consideration.
-3.3 Requiring and receiving the declaration of interests from officers which may conflict with those of the Trust. (intentionally blank) 3.4 Approval of arrangements for dealing with complaints.
-3.5 Adoption of the organisational structures, processes and procedures to facilitate the discharge of business by the Trust and to agree modifications thereto.
+3.3 (intentionally blank) 3.4 Approval of arrangements for dealing with complaints.
+3.5 Adoption of the organisational structures, processes and procedure to facilitate the discharge of business by the Trust and to agree modifications thereto.
 3.6 To receive reports from committees including those which the Trust is required by the Secretary of State or other regulation to establish and to take appropriate action thereon.
 3.7 Confirm the recommendations of the Trust's committees where the committees do not have executive powers.
 3.8 Approve arrangements relating to the discharge of the Trust's responsibilities as a corporate trustee for funds held on trust.
-3.9 Establish terms of reference and reporting arrangements of all committees and sub-committees which are established by the Trust Board.
-3.10 Approve arrangements relating to the discharge of the Trust's responsibilities as a bailee for patients' property.
-3.11 Ratification of any urgent decisions taken by the Trust Chair and Chief Executive in public session in accordance with Standing Orders.
+3.9 Establish terms of reference and reporting arrangements of all committees which are established by the Board of Directors.
+3.10 Approve arrangements relating to the discharge of the Trust's responsibilities as a bailee for patients' property. (intentionally blank 3.11 Ratification of any urgent decisions taken by the Trust Chair and Chief Executive in public session in accordance with Standing Orders.
 3.12 Authorise the use of the Common Seal of the Trust.
-3.13 Discipline members of the Trust Board or employees who are in breach of statutory requirements or Standing Orders.
-3.14 Approve a Scheme of Delegation of Powers from the Trust Board to Committees

-3.15 Ratify or otherwise instances of failure to comply with Standing Orders brought to the Chief Executive's attention in accordance with Standing Orders
+3.13 Discipline members of the Board of Directors or employees who are in breach of statutory requirements or Standing Orders.
+3.14 Approve a Scheme of Delegation of Powers from the Board of Directors to Committees 3.15 Ratify or otherwise instances of failure to comply with Standing Orders brought to the Chief Executive's attention in accordance with Standing Orders